Home Page

 Eugenia called me "monstruo por la plancha" — a monster on the grill.

-We had a six-foot-by-four-foot (2-by-1.5-meter) flattop grill over gas jets fueled by bombonas (the butane gas canisters ubiquitous in an old city unserved by gas pipelines) — as well as four burners far side, two microwaves back of the shop, a gassen broiler over toward the dining area, two deep-fryers to the right of the service window, and a cold table to their left.
+We had a 2-by-1.5-meter flattop grill over gas jets fueled by bombonas (the butane gas canisters ubiquitous in an old city unserved by gas pipelines) — as well as four burners far side, two microwaves back of the shop, a gassen broiler over toward the dining area, two deep-fryers to the right of the service window, and a cold table to their left.

 My specialty, as Eugenia said, was the grill.